geoffwhitehead/challenge-fullstack/README.md

 ### Backend services

+1. Build the docker image by running `yarn nx deploy api`

-Run `docker-compose up` in the root directory.
+2. Run `docker-compose up` in the root directory.
 This will host the node server on `localhost:3333` and postgres on `localhost:5432`

-You can also serve the api using nx with `yarn dev api` (docker isnt configured to rebuild on code changes).
+Note: You can also serve the api using nx with `yarn dev api` (docker isnt configured to rebuild on code changes).

 ### Front end